Ravitejanaga/Linear-Regression-Bike-Sharing-Assignment/Linear-Regression-Bike-Sharing-Assignment/README.md.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@githubRavitejanaga] - feel free to contact me!